openmetalio/openmetal-docs/docs/engineers-notes/building-windows-cloud-images-on-openmetal.md

 ## Password Retrieval Process

-In order to utilize the Retrieval Password feature for Windows Instances through Openstack Horizon, you will need to enable the functionality and reload Horizon.
+In order to utilize the Retrieval Password feature for Windows Instances through OpenStack Horizon, you will need to enable the functionality and reload Horizon.

 This can be accomplished by running the following two commands on each control plane node

 ```bash
 echo "OPENSTACK_ENABLE_PASSWORD_RETRIEVE = True" >> /etc/kolla/horizon/custom_local_settings
 ```

 ```bash
 docker container restart horizon
 ```

 To persist the setting with future kolla-ansible reconfigurations on the asset that runs kolla-ansible and contains the configurations for various services in /etc/kolla/config

 ```bash
 mkdir -p /etc/kolla/config/horizon
 echo "OPENSTACK_ENABLE_PASSWORD_RETRIEVE = True" >> /etc/kolla/config/horizon/custom_local_settings
 ```

 To retrieve the password in Horizon, select “RETRIEVE PASSWORD” from the instance dropdown menu:

 You need to boot your instance with a SSH keypair (exactly like you would do on Linux for SSH public key authentication).
 Keep in mind current limitation require a new keypair be provided for each running Windows instances.

 ![Retrieval button](./windows-build-images/password-retrieval-button.png)

 Browse for your private key or enter it into the text box:

 ![Password-Retrieval](./windows-build-images/password-retrieval.png)

 Click “DECRYPT PASSWORD” (de decryption will occur in the browser, no data will be sent to the server) and retrieve your password:

 ![Decrypt-Password](./windows-build-images/decrypt-password.png)

 ## Suggestions and Conclusions